intel-lab-lkp/linux/Documentation/gpu/vkms.rst

   sudo mkdir /config/vkms/my-vkms/planes/plane0

-Planes have 1 configurable attribute:
+Planes have 2 configurable attributes:

 - type: Plane type: 0 overlay, 1 primary, 2 cursor (same values as those exposed by the "type" property of a plane)
+- name: Name of the plane

 Continue by creating one or more CRTCs::